-Following the impact of Covid-19 on the financial statement preparation and audit process in 2020, Audit Scotland has provisionally set its reporting deadline for local government bodies at 31 October 2021, a month later than the traditional timeframe but earlier than the 2020 revised deadlines.
-These deadlines will continue to be reviewed through the year as circumstances change, however the FRC and Audit Scotland have made clear that any deadlines are secondary to the primacy of audit quality and ensuring completeness of work regardless of the environment in which audit takes place.
+Audit Scotland has set its reporting deadline for local government bodies in 2021/22 at 31 October 2022.
+These deadlines will continue to be reviewed through the year as circumstances change, however the Financial Reporting Council and Audit Scotland have made clear that any deadlines are secondary to the primacy of audit quality and ensuring completeness of work regardless of the environment in which audit takes place.

-We have outlined the planned timing for the key deliverables of the audit process in Appendix D. These reflect initial discussions with management and the agreed intention to maintain planned reporting dates in line with previous timeframes.
-We will continue to work closely with management to review timeframes and logistics for the completion of the audit in 2020/21.
+We have outlined the planned timing for the key deliverables of the audit process in Appendix E. We intend to take a hybrid approach to the 2021/22 audit with a blend of on-site and remote working.
+We will continue to work closely with management to identify the most efficient approach as appropriate and will keep timeframes and logistics for the completion of the audit in 2021/22 under review.